 - Daily feeding of the animals and cleaning of their enclosures

 - Assist in the construction of improved housing for the animals and the center as a whole

 - Care for and take care of the animals

 - Report to superiors in case of deviations regarding the animals

-Your working hours are Monday to Friday 8:00 am to 5:00 pm, and Saturday mornings when you help to feed the animals.
+Your working hours will be Monday to Friday 8:00 am to 5:00 pm, and Saturday mornings when you help to feed the animals.

 Flight tickets are not included in the price for our volunteer program.

-Your final destination is Quito Airport (UIO) with booked arrival Sunday when your volunteer weeks starts and return ticket should be booked to Sunday when your volunteer weeks are completed.
+Your final destination is Quito Airport (UIO) with booked arrival Sunday when your volunteer weeks start and return ticket should be booked to Sunday when your volunteer weeks are completed.

 NOTE!
 It’s important that you let us know your travel itinerary before your departure.

 A coordinator from the project will pick you up at the airport in Quito.
 You'll spend the first night in Quito (included in the price of the trip) and the next day you'll take a bus to the project in Puyo.
 The bus journey takes just over 5 hours, and you pay for it yourself.
 The same applies on the way back, you are also responsible for your own transport between Quito's bus station and the airport on the way home.